The four ASD assessments

 This was the fourth ASD algorithm implemented in the 3di, in 2022.
 Its scoring is based on 66 questions.
 The corresponding route for this algorithm is named ASD_brief (DSM-5 Crit A+B).

-Details of the DSM-5 algorithms 3 and 4 are explained in two files found in the 3di installation folder under the Reference subfolder.
-DSM-5_ASD_scoring describes the algorithm, while ASD_scales_Ref details which individual questions contribute to each subscale.
+For algorithms 3 and 4, DSM-5_ASD_scoring describes the algorithm, while ASD_scales_Ref details which individual questions contribute to each subscale.

 3di-adult

 You may have heard about this assessment.
-The 3di-adult was a standalone, pen-and-paper tool developed as part of a research project which drew on the 3di question bank but was never implemented in the software, and presently there are no plans to do so.
-You can read the paper here.
+The 3di-adult is a standalone pen-and-paper tool developed as part of a research project, which drew on the 3di question bank.
+The 3di-adult has not been implemented in the 3di software, and presently there are no plans to do so.
+You can read about the 3di-adult here.

 The 3di software is currently not suitable for the assessment of adults.